RupertJS/rupert-plugin-mongo/README.md

 Provides binding to a Mongo database.
 When Rupert starts, a connection to Mongo will be attached to `rupertApp.mongo`.
 The plugin can also expose REST routes to `/api/v1/:collection/:id?`, as well as REST routes to Mongoose schema.
+Examaples on the [RupertJS site](https://rupertjs.io#mongo).

 ## Changelog